gardener-attic/component-cli/docs/reference/component-cli_component-archive_remote_get.md

 ### Options

 ```
       --allow-plain-http                allows the fallback to http if the oci registry does not support https
       --cc-config string                path to the local concourse config file
+      --component-name-mapping string   [OPTIONAL] repository context name mapping (default "urlPath")
   -h, --help                            help for get
       --registry-config string          path to the dockerconfig.json with the oci registry authentication information
 ```

 ### Options inherited from parent commands